 Saturday morning was a crisp and beautiful morning without a cloud in the sky.
 I wandered down to the stage area to check out some of the vendor booths.
 BLVisuals, a new group of artists to the festival scene, live painted articles of clothing and hats, as well as body painting.
 There were booths with beautiful hand blown glass, and hand crafted jewelry as well as clothing, tie dyes.

 It was a beautiful day to spend outside with the early afternoon bands such as Bigear, Arrows of Neon, Glowstick Willy, Kung Fu, and, one of the highlights of my afternoon, and local favorite, Ekoostik Hookah.

 As the clear cool night came, you could see every star in the sky for the Werks set.
-They took the stage with the same, if not more energy then the night before.
-They had many guest sit ins throughout the set.
+They took the stage with the same if not more energy than the night before.
+They had many guest sit-ins throughout the set.
 First, Steve Sweeney for “Cruel Stone Blues” and then Jason Hann for “No Diggity,” which also featured Colin Martin on horns.
-They had awesome arial performers through their entire set.
+They had awesome aerial performers through their entire set.
 First, it was two dancers in a hanging cube, and then a beautiful performance on silks.
 They closed their set appropriately with “The Party Ends” and a group photo with all of their fans.

 Late-night for Saturday night was once again a mix of bluegrass and electronic music.
 In the tent stage was a great line up with Cosby Sweater with Joel Cummins of Umphrey’s McGee followed by Broccoli Samuria.
 Both bands’ sound is somewhere between electronic and jam band.
 The crowd was definitely moving in the tent, as it was much warmer than any other place.
 At the movie screen between the stages, they played “The Wizard of Oz” in sync with The Dark Side of the Moon album by Pink Floyd.